ShivamTripathi028/rak-chatbot-backend/product-categories/wisblock/rak5802/overview.md

 - For WisBlock Core RAK11300:
     * [Sample Code: RAK5802 RS485](https://github.com/RAKWireless/WisBlock/tree/master/examples/RAK11300/IO/RAK5802_RS485)

 ## Product Description

 **RAK5802** is a **WisBlock Interface** module, which extends the **WisBlock** system with an industry standard RS485 to serial converter.
 It supports one RS485 port and voltage supply for connected sensors.

 The **RAK5802** module features one RS485 interface.
 A protection circuity is added against ESD hazard.
-It complies with the IEC61000-4-2 standard and can protect up to 18 KV HBM ESD.
+It complies with the IEC61000-4-2 standard and can protect up to 18&nbsp;KV HBM ESD.

 In addition, the **RAK5802** supports one I2C interface to connect external sensors.

 ## Product Features

 * **Module specifications**
     * RS485 to serial converter
-    * Battery and 3.3 V output for sensors
+    * Battery and 3.3&nbsp;V output for sensors
-    * 18 kV ESD protection
+    * 18&nbsp;kV ESD protection
     * 1 port
     * Chipset: 3PEAK TP8485E